vertig0ne/TheGuide/pages/05.media-ingestion/usenet/default.md

 [TOC]

-Ingestion via usenet is a simple method of doing.
+Ingestion with Usenet is a simple method of doing.
 You do however need access to Indexers and Usenet Servers.
 Proxies like NZBHydra can make alieviate a lot of pain when it comes to multiple Indexers, but is completely optional in the process.

 ## Risks